LukeChannings/hammer/README.markdown

   -g --gzip            Compress the output with gzip.
 Note: Not recommended for local development.
   -P --proxy=<url>     Redirect 404s to a proxy URL
 ```

+## Installation

+Have a look at [Releases](https://github.com/LukeChannings/hammer/releases/) and download the binary for your architecture and platform